aychan3089/SpaceInvaders/README.md

 # SpaceInvaders
-Making a Space Invaders game using p5.js
+Making a Space Invaders game using p5.js following youtube video from thecodingtrain.